VldKnd/numerical-data-representation/README.md

 ```
 and it will install all of needed dependencies in .venv folder.

-If you dont use it, read on!
+If you dont use it yet, read on!
+I will explain how you can install dependecies with pip

 ### Venv